nowar-fonts/Nowar-Sans-Dragonflight/README.md

 [Latest release at GitHub](https://github.com/nowar-fonts/Nowar-Sans-Dragonflight/releases)

-Nowar Sans is shipped in 7 weights and 5 regional variants, with several features.
+Nowar Sans is shipped in 7 weights and several regional variants.
 More weights (any number from 200 to 900!) can be built form source.

 ### Weights